lindenb/jvarkit/docs/MantaMerger.md

       Default: false
     -c, --contig
       limit to this contig
-    -x, --exclude
-      Exclude regions in this bed file
     --force-svtype
       When comparing two SV variants, their INFO/SVTYPE should be the same.
       Default is to just use coordinates to compare non-BND variants.